jmrgn/schema-hypermedia/README.md

 Any resource must have a corresponding [Json Hyper-Schema (v4)] (http://tools.ietf.org/html/draft-luff-json-hyper-schema-00)  with a `links` section denoting valid hyperlink templates.

-Entities are expected to implement the interface `IHypermediaResource`, an empty Interface acting as a type constraint.
+Entities are expected to inherit from the abstract class `HypermediaResource` or implement the interface `IHypermediaResource`.
 The generator uses `JSON.NET` to validate the resource against the schema string provided, using `JSON.NET's` default `JsonSerializer`.
 The ability to override this serializer is provided via a parameterized constructor or by use of a public property.

 #### Example
 ```CSharp